semrush/intergalactic/website/docs/data-display/radar-chart/radar-chart.md

 ## Initial data loading

-When the chart is loading for the first time, show [Skeleton](/components/skeleton/skeleton) instead of the chart.

-If the chart has a title, show it during loading.
-The user will have an idea of what is being loaded and whether they need to wait for the loading process to complete.
+Show [Skeleton](/components/skeleton/skeleton) during initial loading.
+If the chart has a title, display it to inform users about what's loading.
+Refer to [Skeleton](/components/skeleton/skeleton) for more details.

-For more information about this state, refer to [Skeleton](/components/skeleton/skeleton).

-Use the `--skeleton-bg` color token for the skeleton background color.
+Use the `--skeleton-bg` color token for the skeleton's background.

 ![](static/radar-skeleton.png)

+Refer to [Error & n/a widget states](/components/widget-empty/widget-empty) for all other "empty states".

 ## Usage in UX/UI